brnersr/brnersr/README.md

 ### Hello, I'm Berna!
 Hello, I’m Berna!
-I am currently working as a computer science teacher with a growing passion for artificial intelligence and machine learning.
-Recently, I completed a data analysis specialization program and a data scientist training course, where I enhanced my skills in statistical analysis, data visualization, Python programming, SQL, Power BI, and machine learning algorithms.
+I am currently working as a **computer science teacher** with a growing passion for **artificial intelligence** and **machine learning** .
+Recently, I completed a data analysis specialization program and a data scientist training course, where I enhanced my skills in machine learning algorithms, statistical analysis, Python programming, SQL, data visualization an Power BI

 I’m particularly excited about applying AI and data science to solve real-world problems in domains like e-commerce, education, and healthcare.
 Discovering meaningful insights and developing innovative solutions drive my passion for this field.

-Key Skills
+Key Skills:
 * Machine Learning Algorithms and Models
 * Statistical Analysis and Hypothesis Testing
 * Data Cleaning and Organization